rapidwebltd/php-uk-bank-holidays/README.md

 # PHP UK Bank Holidays

-This library lets developers to easily retrieve UK bank holiday details.
+This library lets developers easily retrieve UK bank holiday details.
 Holidays can be retrieved for England & Wales, Scotland, and Northern Ireland.
 Information about these holidays can optionally be restricted by month or date.